 Howard S. Klerk Jr. (President)

-Howard leads the fight to keep Lisa's murderer in prison.
-He and his family members have been successful in blocking his parole four times and use the POMC Parole Block Petitions as part of their presentation.
-Howard has appeared on numerous local and national T.V. shows and has given radio interviews.
-He has also given and will present again a National POMC Conference workshop on "How to Prepare for a Parole Hearing".
+Howard leads the fight to keep Lisa’s murderer in prison.
+He and his family members have been successful in blocking his parole six times and use the POMC Parole Block Petitions as a part of their presentation.
+Howard has appeared in numerous local and national T.V. shows and has given radio interviews.
+He has also given and will present again at National POMC Conference workshop on “How to Prepare for a Parole Hearing”.
+He has also revised and given the POMC “Effective Leadership Training” program.

 Terrie Jacoby (Vice-President)